hugo-theme-anubis2/hugo-theme-anubis2/README.md

 [markup.highlight]
 style              = 'catppuccin-frappe' # Find more style at here: https://swapoff.org/chroma/playground/

+[params.anubis2]
+  # Leave all parameters empty to use the default values.

 ```

-You are encouraged keeping other fields as defaults and fine-tune them when you have time! (see [Full Configuration Examples](https://github.com/hugo-theme-anubis2/hugo-theme-anubis2/wiki/Configuration-Example))
+You are encouraged keeping other fields as defaults and fine-tune them when you have time!

-In the other way, you can check out the example site's [configuration file](example-site/hugo.toml)
+In the other way, you can check out the example site's [configuration file](example-site/hugo.full.toml)

 ## Run your site